-- is disabled or has certain health conditions and has specific additional needs - has special educational needs (SEN) (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues or domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation (FGM) or forced marriage - is a privately fostered child - is persistently absent from education, including persistent absences for part of the school day
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (SEN) (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from education, home or care - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - is at risk of 'honour'-based abuse such as Female Genital Mutilation (FGM) or forced marriage. - is a privately fostered child

-Knowing what to look out for is vital to the early identification of abuse and neglect and specific safeguarding issues such as child criminal exploitation and child sexual exploitation.
+Knowing what to look out for is vital to the early identification of abuse, neglect and exploitation and specific safeguarding issues such as child criminal exploitation and child sexual exploitation.
 If staff are unsure, they should always speak to the DSL (or deputy).
 If in exceptional circumstances the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the safeguarding and senior leadership team and/or take advice from children's social care.
 In these circumstances, any action taken should be shared with the DSL as soon as is practically possible.
 Details of the school's safeguarding team are on the front of this policy.